simonsobs/pixell/README.rst

 * ``CXX``: C++ compiler (example: ``g++``)
 * ``FC``: Fortran compiler (example: ``gfortran``)

-We recommend using ``gcc`` installed from Homebrew to access these compilers.
+We recommend using ``gcc`` installed from Homebrew to access these compilers on MacOS, and you should make sure to point e.g. `$CC` to the full path of your gcc installation, as the `gcc` name usually points to the Apple `clang` install by default.

 You will also need to specify the environment variable ``DUCC0_NUM_THREADS`` for correct runtime behaviour on MacOS (e.g. running the test suite), specifying the